WARDEN Explained

 Per Arm “arm”

-- Load inputs sequentially.
-If it’s an unnamed list, unlist it and store its components.
-The “i” list is integrated into a new list with the “arm” input list.
+- Load inputs sequentially and store its components.
+The “i” environment is integrated into a new environment with the “arm” input environment

 - Load initial time to events.
 First look into the initial time to